DowellChan/ResNetRegression/README.md

 # ResNetRegression
-Optimal deep residual regression model is built for nonliear regression.
-Details could be found at [ResNetRegression](https://doi.org/10.3390/e22020193).
+An optimal deep residual regression model is built for nonlinear regression.
+Details could be found at [Deep Residual Learning for Nonlinear Regression](https://doi.org/10.3390/e22020193).

 ## Code
 The Python code is provided on this GitHub page.